V-Sekai/manuals/docs/decisions/20211129-create-a-godot-engine-asset-store-service-on-elixir-and-on-sqlite.md

 - [x] Upgrade elixir-sqlite/exqlite to 3.37.0
 - [ ] Upgrade elixir-sqlite/ecto_sqlite3 to support strict mode.
+- [ ] Punt using elixir-sqlite/ecto_sqlite3

+Use ecto with cockroachdb.
+- [ ] Make distribution of OSS cockroachdb for windows.

 Provide a phoenix web server.